-Whistle-blowing Policies and Investigating Complaints:
+Whistle-blowing Policy and Investigating Complaints:

 As employees, councillors and others who deal with the Council are often the first to spot things that may be wrong or inappropriate at the Council, a Whistle-blowing Policy is in place to provide help and assistance with such matters.
-There is also a formal complaints procedure operated as part of the Council's performance management framework.
+There is also a formal complaints procedure in place.